 Future Feelings looks backward to Romantic/teen angst and forward to a variety of alternate futures.
 The piano part recalls bits and pieces of various classical and Romantic composers, but in particular the melancholy of Chopin.
 The electronics present alternate versions of the material that appears in the piano part, processed and re-interpreted through a variety of ambient synths and filtered noise.
 Future Feelings is dedicated to Nadia Shpachenko.

-Isaac Schankler is a composer, accordionist, and electronic musician living in Los Angeles.
-His music has been described as “powerful” (Sequenza21), “delightful” (I Care If You Listen), “ingenious” (The Artificialist), “masterfully composed” (Boston Musical Intelligencer), and “the antidote to sentimentality” (LA Times).
+Isaac Schankler is a composer, accordionist, and electronic musician living in Los Angeles, whose music has been described as “powerful” (Sequenza21), “delightful” (I Care If You Listen), “ingenious” (The Artificialist), “masterfully composed” (Boston Musical Intelligencer), and “the antidote to sentimentality” (LA Times).
 Schankler’s recent performances and commissions include works for the Nouveau Classical Project, the Ray-Kallay Duo, Friction Quartet, gnarwhallaby, the Los Angeles Percussion Quartet, Lorelei Ensemble, Juventas New Music Ensemble, flutist Meerenai Shim, pianist Nadia Shpachenko, and bass-baritone Nicholas Isherwood.
 Recent honors include awards and grants from Meet the Composer, the National Opera Association, the American Composers Forum, the Atlantic Center for the Arts, and the American Prize.
-He is a past winner of the USC Sadye J. Moss Composition Prize and the ASCAP/Lotte Lehmann Foundation Art Song Competition.
+Schankler is a past winner of the USC Sadye J. Moss Composition Prize and the ASCAP/Lotte Lehmann Foundation Art Song Competition.
 As a writer and researcher, Schankler has written numerous articles for NewMusicBox, the multimedia publication of New Music USA, and in 2013 was a winner of the ASCAP Deems Taylor Award for excellence in music journalism.
-His writing has also appeared in the International Journal of Arts and Technology, Computer Music Journal, and the proceedings of various international conferences.
-Schankler is the artistic director of the concert series People Inside Electronics.
-He is currently Assistant Professor of Music at Cal Poly Pomona, where he teaches composition, music technology, and music theory.
+Their writing has also appeared in the International Journal of Arts and Technology, Computer Music Journal, and the proceedings of various international conferences.
+Schankler is the artistic director of the concert series People Inside Electronics and is currently Assistant Professor of Music at Cal Poly Pomona, where they teach composition, music technology, and music theory.

 Vera Ivanova: 6 Fugitive Memories (2015)